ssyarlag/election-blog/content/post/2024-10-16-week-7-ground-game/index.md

 <sup></sup> + p &lt; 0.1, * p &lt; 0.05, ** p &lt; 0.01, *** p &lt; 0.001</td></tr></tfoot>
 </table>

 Once again, most of these results don't indicate significance, except for the metrics of the differences between the number of Democratic and Republican offices in a state, with more Republican offices relative to Democratic offices resulting in higher turnout rates.
-However, I am not sure what the mechanism is for this finding.
+However, I am not sure what the mechanism is for this finding, especially since the results are the opposite of what we found in the last set of regressions.

 The large lack of significance, aside from this difference measure, may lend credence to Kalla and Broockman's 2018 work, which highlights that ground campaigns have a relatively minimal effect on outcomes (5).

 Following this analysis, I also began building my own predictive model of electoral outcomes, based on my findings from previous weeks.
-Through an initial conversation with Matt Dardet, I was inspired to start with a relatively parsimonious model -- Alan Abramowitz's Time for Change Model.
+Through an initial conversation with Matt Dardet, I was inspired to start with a relatively "parsimonious" model -- Alan Abramowitz's Time for Change Model.
 While I still use some parts of this model, including its incorporation of GDP growth and incumbency status, I wanted to build a model that was generalizable to candidates who were not incumbents.
 Given that our analyses from previous weeks also indicated that metrics like turnout, polling, and federal grant spending (as discussed by Kriner and Reeves (6)) appeared significant, I included these metrics as well.
 I also notably excluded metrics related to campaign activities, given the relatively insignificant results that I found when incorporating them this week and last.

 My linear regression model considers GDP growth in the quarter immediately prior to the election (although I use 2nd quarter data when predicting 2024 outcomes since it is the most recent data we have available), unemployment, and candidate incumbency at the national level and poll support five weeks prior to the election, total federal grant funding allocation since 2000, and turnout in the last presidential election at the state level.
 Using this model, I aim to predict two-party Democratic vote share.
 Then, I impute Republican vote share by subtracting the Democratic two-party vote share from 100.
 Importantly, I also only used data after 1996, wanting to avoid biasing my findings with results from a time when the American political landscape was significantly different than it is today (7).